jewel/clearskies/README.md

 ClearSkies
 ==========

+ClearSkies is a friend-to-friend protocol.
+ClearSkies is inspired by BitTorrent Sync, but it has an open protocol that can be audited for security.
+The protocol is also layered in such a way that other applications can take advantage of it for purposes other than file sync.

-ClearSkies is a sync program similar to DropBox, except it does not require a monthly fee.
+ClearSkiesSync is a sync program similar to DropBox, except it does not require a monthly fee.
 Instead, you set up shares between two or more computers and the sharing happens amongst them directly.

-ClearSkies is inspired by BitTorrent Sync, but it has an open protocol that can be audited for security.

-The protocol is layered in such a way that other applications can take advantage of it for purposes other than file sync.

 The Protocol